RamonEspinosa/google-maps-vitest-mocks/README.md

 ### Usage

-This package is meant to be used the same way as [@googlemaps/js-jest-mocks](https://github.com/googlemaps/js-jest-mocks).
+This package has been designed to be used as [@googlemaps/js-jest-mocks](https://github.com/googlemaps/js-jest-mocks).

 #### Inspecting mocks